auth0/docs/articles/support/_delete-tenant.md

 ### For enterprise customers

 If you are an Enterprise customer, you may have multiple child tenants as part of your Auth0 contract.
-Rest assured that if you choose to delete such a tenant, this will have no impact on your agreement with Auth0.
+While it is not possible to delete the main tenant from the dashboard (you will need to contact support for that), the child tenants can be deleted at any time.
+Rest assured that if you choose to delete a child tenant, this will have no impact on your agreement with Auth0.
 We recommend speaking with your Technical Account Manager if you have any concerns about your Enterprise agreement.

 ### For paid subscription customers

-If you have a paid subscription with one or more child tenants, deleting the child tenant should have no impact on your subscription plan.
-This is because activity and usage on child tenants counts toward the master's tenant activity and usage limitations.
+If you have a paid subscription with one or more child tenants, deleting the main subscription is not possible from the Dashboard.
+Please contact support for that.
+It is possible to delete child tenants from the Dashboard, and deleting such tenant should have no impact on your subscription plan.
+This is because activity and usage on child tenants counts toward the main's tenant activity and usage limitations.